AlexanderShelyugov/Request_Blocker/README.md

 ## Usage

-Some endpoints have a limit of 3 requests from one IP address within 30 seconds.
+Protected endpoints have a limit of 3 requests from one IP address within 30 seconds.

 Available endpoints: